bloominstituteoftechnology/CS-Build-Week-1/README.md

 **Your simulation will receive a 3 when it satisfies all of the above requirements AND implements one of the above stretch goals.**

+## Track-Specific Help

+Channels for help that's about your specific technologies, if the TLs and/or instructor doesn't have enough knowledge in that area.

+* DS: Your cohort channel
+* iOS: #ios_help
+* Web: Your cohort channel

 ## Additional Resources

 For various platforms: